IBM/blockchain-network-on-kubernetes/README.md

 #### Understand the network topology

 This pattern provides a script which automatically provisions a sample Hyperledger Fabric network consisting of four organizations, each maintaining one peer node, and a 'solo' ordering service.
-Also, the script creates a channel named as `channel1`, joins all peers to the channel `channel1`, deploy and instantiate chaincode on all peers.
-The pattern will also help to drive execution of transactions against the deployed chaincode.
+Also, the script creates a channel named as `channel1`, joins all peers to the channel `channel1`, install chaincode on all peers and instantiate chaincode on channel.
+The pattern also helps to drive execution of transactions against the deployed chaincode.

 #### Copy Kubernetes configuration scripts